What is a condo?

 When we say the word “condo” or “condominium,” many people think of tall buildings spotted with balconies in an urban area.
-It is true that some condominium complexes are like that, but not all.
+It is true that some condominium communities are like that, but not all.
 The official definition of a condominium is “individual ownership of a unit in a multi-unit structure.”
 This means that condominiums are multiple units owned by different parties with common ownership of land.
 There are no other requirements!

-So, are there different type of condos?
+So, are there different types of condos?